Free X Tool

 How long should an X thread be?

-Do threads perform better than single tweets?
+Do threads perform better than single X posts?

 Issues & Solutions